Mississippi Solar Panel Savings Calculator

 Mississippi Solar Incentive Programs

 No state incentives.
-Federal 30% ITC applies.
+Federal residential solar credit ended for 2026 homeowner-owned systems placed in service after Dec.
+31, 2025.
 Net metering limited.
-All Mississippi residents are eligible for the federal 30% Investment Tax Credit (ITC), which reduces the cost of a solar system by 30% of the total installed price.
+For new 2026 homeowner-owned systems, do not assume the old federal 30% residential clean energy credit unless your project has documented eligibility under current IRS guidance.
 Mississippi does not currently have a statewide net metering mandate, which can affect the financial returns of solar installations.
 Some utilities offer voluntary solar buyback programs.

 Net Metering in Mississippi